-As part of your SaaS go-to-market plan, you should understand ARR, or Annual Recurring Revenue.
-This figure describes how much income your business generates over 12 months, and it lets you know how much money each customer brings your company over a year.
+You should understand ARR, or Annual Recurring Revenue, as part of your SaaS’s go-to-market strategy.
+This figure describes how much income your business generates over 12 months and lets you know how much each customer brings your company over a year.
+ARR is especially important for subscription and SaaS companies, as it helps track the recurring revenue and provides a clear picture of overall business health.

-To better understand what ARR is and how it affects your company’s growth, we have to first look at some important definitions, then learn how ARR stacks up against other types of revenue.
+To better understand ARR and how it affects a company’s growth, we must first examine some important definitions and then learn how ARR compares to other types of revenue.
+Monitoring ARR is essential for understanding revenue growth and can help attract investors by demonstrating predictable income streams.

 ARR Definitions and Background

-Before we dive into the details, we have to define ARR, as well as ARR vs MRR (Monthly Recurring Revenue) and ARR vs GAAP revenue.
-GAAP stands for Generally Accepted Accounting Principles, which describe a set of standards that companies can use to manage their finances.
+Before diving into the details, we must define ARR, ARR vs MRR (Monthly Recurring Revenue), and ARR vs GAAP revenue.
+GAAP stands for Generally Accepted Accounting Principles, which describe a set of standards companies can use to manage their finances.

 ARR: Annual Recurring Revenue